 - Once the pastry is rested, roll it out into a circle shape with a thickness of 2mm.

 - Grease the tart tin and carefully lift the pastry onto it so the edges hang over the sides.
 Press the pastry to fit the tin leaving the edges overhanging to trim after baking (this will ensure the tart case is unaffected by the pastry shrinking).

-- Scrunch up a sheet of baking paper then lay it on top of the pastry and fill this with pie weights or baking beans, making sure that you press them into the corners.
+- Scrunch up a sheet of baking paper, lay it on top of the pastry and fill it with pie weights or baking beans, making sure that you press them into the corners.
 Transfer the tart tin to the oven and bake for 20 minutes, then remove the pie weights/baking beans and paper and cook for a further 5 minutes until golden brown.
 Leave to cool whilst you make the filling.
 Keep the oven switched on.

 For the Frangipane Filling

-- Clean and dry the mixing bowl then add the butter and mix for 30 sec/speed 5 to soften it.
+- Clean and dry the mixing bowl, then add the butter and mix for 30 sec/speed 5 to soften it.
 Add the caster sugar and mix 30 sec/speed 3.
-Scrape down the sides and along the bottom of the mixing bowl with a spatular then mix again for 30 sec/speed 3.
+Scrape down the sides and along the bottom of the mixing bowl with a spatula, then mix again for 30 sec/speed 3.

 - Add the ground almonds and egg and mix 10 sec/speed 4.
-Scrape down the bowl and along the bottom with a spatular then mix again for 10 sec/speed 4 until combined.
+Scrape down the bowl and along the bottom with a spatula, then mix again for 10 sec/speed 4 until combined.